dilsonpereira/Formigueiro/README.md

     def getWeight(self, u, v):
         return ((self.xcoord[u]-self.xcoord[v])**2 + (self.ycoord[u]-self.ycoord[v])**2)**(1/2)
 ```
 In the above implementation, vertices are randomly chosen points in a 100x100 plane.
-Edge weitghs are the Euclidean distances between the vertices.
+Edge weights are the Euclidean distances between the vertices.

-To use the framework, will have to subclass an ant class correponing to your desired ACO variation:
+To use the framework, we have to subclass an ant class corresponding to our desired ACO variation:

-* `AS_Ant` for Ant Sytem.
+* `AS_Ant` for Ant System.
 * `ACS_Ant` for Ant Colony System.
 *  `MMAS_Ant` for Min-Max Ant System

-In addition, in the constructor of your class, in addition to your parameters, you **must** receive a dictionary of keyword parameters of the form `**kwargs` and make a call to `super().__init__(**kwargs)`
+In addition, in the constructor of our class, in addition to our parameters, we **must** receive a dictionary of keyword parameters of the form `**kwargs` and make a call to `super().__init__(**kwargs)`

 ```python
 class TSPAnt(Formigueiro.ACS_Ant):